 These little red berries are chockful of fiber, vitamins, minerals and antioxidants, says Medical News Today.
 When shopping, HGTV recommends choosing brightly colored, dry and firm berries that are free of mold.
 To keep them fresh for longer, store in the refrigerator unwashed.
 You can also wash and freeze raspberries, if you have an abundance.

 This Smoked Chicken Salad with Raspberry Balsamic Vinaigrette tempts your taste buds and rewards your body with good health >

 Net Carbs: 9.24 grams

 Cranberries typically make their debut in a can.
 However, fresh cranberries are an underrated produce pick.
 They are low in calories yet high in antioxidants, Vitamin C and K, says Medical News Today.
 The magazine Bon Appetit suggests choosing berries that are brightly colored and avoiding those that are pale.
 They also recommend storing your cranberries in a sealed bag without any air.

-Avoid unwanted sugar by making your own holiday cranberry sauce.
-Pair it with our Roasted Turkey with Herb Gravy >
+Avoid unwanted sugar by making your own holiday cranberry sauce to pair with rotisserie chicken >

 *All Net Carb values are calculated using data provided by the United States Department of Agriculture.
 Values are based on a one cup serving size of the raw form.